2ndkauboy/language-fallback/readme.txt

 == Installation ==

 Install the plugin as usual from the plugins page on your dashboard (by search or uploaded ZIP file) or upload it with FTP.
-You should than choose your fallback language in "Settings > General".
+You should then choose your fallback language in "Settings > General".